civo/status/content/issues/2023-10-31-phx-disruption.md

 ---

+2023-10-31 17:23 UTC

+Less than 2% of workloads affected continue to be disrupted.
+We hope to have these remaining nodes restored soon.

+---

 2023-10-31 16:56 UTC

 90% of workloads in the region have recovered successfully, and we are continuing work on restoring the remaining nodes to service.